Leverage what others think, do, or say, as well as the social context and our needs to belong, feel special, and elevate our status

 The fitness tracker Fitbit allows users to create a family account to allow users to connect with their loved ones and achieve their fitness goals together.

-Leverage people’s need to win and advance their social standing.
+Leverage people’s need to win and advance their social standing by enabling a healthy competition.

 The match-making platform 99designs enables clients seeking a freelance designer to launch a contest.